 CNC and metalworking equipment appraisals.

-A CNC and metalworking appraisal from Lukes & Lukes is an independent, USPAP-compliant opinion of value for machining centers, lathes, mills, press brakes, lasers and the supporting fabrication fleet.
+A CNC and metalworking appraisal from Lukes & Lukes is an independent, USPAP-compliant opinion of value for machining centers, lathes, mills, press brakes, lasers and the supporting shop equipment.
 Each machine is valued by control generation, spindle and axis condition, hours and usage, the tooling and fixtures that convey, and the active dealer and auction market for its class.
-Built to withstand lender, SBA, IRS, audit and legal review.
+Every report is built to withstand lender, SBA, IRS, audit and legal review.

 What we appraise